awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 Get started with AWS Batch by creating a job definition, compute environment, and a job queue in the AWS Batch console\.

 With the AWS Batch first\-run wizard, you can create a compute environment and a job queue and can optionally also submit a sample hello world job\.
-If you already have a Docker image that you wantto launch in AWS Batch, you can create a job definition with that image and submit that to your queue instead\.
+If you already have a Docker image that you want to launch in AWS Batch, you can create a job definition with that image and submit that to your queue instead\.

 **Important**
 Before you begin, be sure that you completed the steps in [Setting Up with AWS Batch](get-set-up-for-aws-batch.md) and that your AWS user has the required permissions\.
 Admin users don't need to worry about permissions issues\.
 For more information, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide\.*